cpu-coin/CPUcoin/README.md

-# CPU Coin token
+# CPUcoin token

-Smart contracts for the CPUcoin ecosystem token (see cpucoin.io and mediarich.io).
+Smart contracts for the CPUcoin ecosystem token (see cpucoin.io ).

-Core to CPUcoin is an implementation of a fully-featured vesting token.
+Core to CPUcoin pre-main net launch is an implementation of a fully-featured vesting token.

 Here is a brief summary of its features and capabilities: